 Sample Day #3:

-Spend 9 hours walking around a self-guided tour of Prague,
+Spend 9 hours walking around on a self-guided tour of Prague,

-photographing attractions and architecture, with a 30-minute break for
+photographing attractions and architecture.
+I take a 30-minute break for

-lunch in a beautiful cobble stone square, all in baking 90-degree heat.
+lunch in a beautiful cobble stone square, baking in the 90-degree heat.

 That evening, attend a classical music concert in a cathedral, and get